-Based on the current real estate strategy, at least 400 stores in North America are expected to be closed over the next three years, with approximately 165 stores closing in 2014, including those closed through the end of the second quarter.
-The remaining 2014 closures are expected to be completed in the fourth quarter.
-The more than 400 store closures are expected to result in at least \$100 million in annual run-rate synergies and will begin to be accretive in 2015.
-In addition, for all store closures in 2014, we expect to accrue approximately \$40 million for any remaining lease obligations, subject to mitigation through negotiations with landlords and in some cases subleasing.
+Based on the current real estate strategy, at least 400 stores in North America are expected to be closed over the next three years, with approximately 165 stores closing in 2014, including those closed through the end of the third quarter.
+The more than 400 store closures are expected to result in at least \$100 million in annual run-rate synergies and will be accretive in 2015.
+In addition, for all store closures in 2014, we expect to accrue approximately \$40 million for any remaining lease obligations, subject to mitigation through negotiations with landlords and in some cases subleasing, and additional other store closure costs.
 The real estate portfolio optimization plan will be adjusted in future periods as market and competitive conditions change.

-Implementation of this strategy is expected to result in additional charges that will be reflected in Corporate reporting, and not included in the determination of Division income in future periods.
+Implementation of this strategy is expected to result in additional integration charges that will be reflected in Corporate reporting, and not included in the determination of Division income in future periods.